-Call 0818 07 4000Visit citizensinformation.ie Financial support If you are a full-time PLC student or third-level undergraduate you may qualify for a student grant.
-The grant has two elements: a maintenance grant and a fee grant.
+If you intend to continue to third-level education in Ireland, you apply online through the Central Applications Office (CAO).
+The CAO website and handbook gives detailed information on how to apply.
+See cao.ie.
+The Higher Education Access Route (HEAR) admissions scheme allocates a number of third-level places on a reduced-points basis to school leavers from socially disadvantaged backgrounds.
+The Disability Access Route to Education (DARE) offers places on a reduced-points basis to school leavers with disabilities.
+You apply online through the CAO for both schemes.
+For more information, see accesscollege.ie.
+Financial support If you are a full-time PLC student or third-level undergraduate, you may qualify for a student grant.
+The grant has two parts: a maintenance grant and a fee grant.
 A maintenance grant is a contribution toward your living costs.
 A fee grant can cover all or part of your fees, the Student Contribution and the cost of essential field trips.
+You may be paid an allowance, depending on your circumstances.
 There is an extra grant for students from disadvantaged backgrounds, which tops up the ordinary student grant.
 You may qualify for this if you or your parents are getting certain social welfare payments or taking part in certain programmes.
-If you think you may be eligible for a student grant, you should register with Student Universal Support Ireland (SUSI) online at susi.ie as soon as the application process opens on 28 April 2022.
+To apply for a student grant, you should register with Student Universal Support Ireland (SUSI) at susi.ie and apply online as soon as the application process opens on 13 April 2023.
 The Free Fees Initiative allows you to participate in higher education without paying tuition fees.
-You will still have to pay the Student Contribution.
+You still have to pay the Student Contribution.
 There is no separate application form for free fees.
-Your eligibility will be assessed on the basis of the information you give when you apply for a college place.
+Your eligibility is assessed on the basis of the information you give when you apply for a college place.
 Tax relief on tuition fees and the Student Contribution may be available to you or to the person paying your fees.
 You may get a Back to Education Allowance to participate in full-time education if you have been out of school for some time and you are getting a qualifying social welfare payment.
-For more information on financial supports for education, see citizensinformation.ie.
-Training and apprenticeships There are Further Education and Training (FET) courses in a range of different areas.
+For more information on financial supports for education, see citizensinformation.ie Training and apprenticeships There are Further Education and Training (FET) courses in a range of different areas.
 You may be paid an allowance, depending on your circumstances and the course.
 Apprenticeships provide on-the-job training with an employer.
-While you are training on the job for a qualification, your employer will pay you a recommended apprenticeship wage.
-You can find a list of apprenticeships on apprenticeship.ie.
-You can get advice on training, apprenticeships and employment programmes from your Intreo Centre.
-You can also find out more on jobsireland.ie.
-The Youthreach programme provides education and training opportunities to people aged 15 to 20 who have left school without formal qualifications.
+While you are training on the job for a qualification, your employer pays you a recommended apprenticeship wage.
+You can find a list of apprenticeships on apprenticeship.ie You can get advice on training, apprenticeships and employment programmes from your Intreo Centre.
+You can also find out more on jobsireland.ie Youthreach provides education and training opportunities to people aged 15 to 20 who have left school without formal qualifications.
 Contact your nearest Intreo Centre to find out about the Work Placement Experience Programme (WPEP).
 This Scheme gives people who have never had a job or who have lost their job a chance to get work experience.